 Nearby, we’ll stop for lunch at a traditional mehana decorated in old propaganda posters… before heading up the mountain for the main attraction.

 For many people, Buzludzha will be the highlight of the tour.
 The House-Monument of the Bulgarian Communist Party sits at the top of the mountain, abandoned since the 1990s and now one of the world’s most famous modern ruins.
-At a height of 1,432m, the views are just incredible… but the monument’s interior is more impressive still.
-We’ll spend the whole afternoon exploring, before heading back to the bus and driving south to Plovdiv.
+At a height of 1,432m, the views are just incredible… but the monument itself is more impressive still.
+We’ll spend the whole afternoon admiring it, before heading back to the bus and driving south to Plovdiv.

 Plovdiv is one of the oldest cities in Europe – with a history dating back 5,000 years or more.
 We’ll find our hotel, have dinner, then enjoy an evening stroll through the colourful streets and Roman ruins of the lively Old Town area.